All Episodes

 You can see some of their vehicles just outside.

-Now, earlier we played a report from I-24 news correspondent uh Nicole Zadek, and she was the one that described the 40 dead babies, many of them decapitated.
+Now, earlier we played a report from I-24 news correspondent Nicole Zadek, and she was the one that described the 40 dead babies, many of them decapitated.

-Anyway, all things simple man Bill O'Reilly.
+Anyway, all things simple, man, Bill O'Reilly.

-Uh my heart's troubled, Bill.
+My heart's troubled, Bill.

 I always say my heart, you know, let not your heart be troubled.